 Windows 10 Has a Hidden Recovery Partition

-At some point, you’ll probably need the recovery partition, as it is the nearest thing to installation media.
-However, the reset, refresh, and reset tools should be sufficient to deal with the vast majority of issues, as long as you make the right decision between a system restore and refreshing Windows.
+At some point, you’ll probably need the recovery partition, especially if you haven’t downloaded the installation media.
+However, the refresh and reset tools should be sufficient to deal with the vast majority of issues, as long as you make the right decision between a system restore and refreshing Windows.

 If you’re having problems with Windows 10’s performance, the first thing you should look at is your list of restore points.
 If one of these coincides with when Windows started to misbehave, then you can use the System Restore tool to reinstate the settings and software that were in place at that time.

-Open Start > Settings (or press Windows key + I) and in the search box type create a restore point.
+Open Start (or press Windows key + I to open Settings) and in the search box type create a restore point.

 Accessing Advanced Startup

 What if you need to roll back to a saved restore point, but cannot boot into Windows 10?
 The answer comes through Advanced Startup (accessible on a working system through Settings > Recovery).